TGroenendijk/Pre-compiled-Azure-Functions-in-Visual-Studio-2017/README.md

 ## Introduction
 On May 10th, Microsoft announced the release of the first preview of Visual Studio 2017 Tools for Azure Functions.
 This preview introduces some exciting changes over the previous release:
 - Enables creating pre-compiled C# functions that bring better cold start performance than script based functions
 - Uses WebJobs attributes to declare function bindings directly in the C# code rather than the separate function.json file.

-This Visual Studio Solution contains several pre-compiled Azure Functions and uses Azure Table Storage to  Create, Read, Update and Delete orders.
+This Visual Studio Solution sample contains several pre-compiled Azure Functions that are build with the Visual Studio 2017 Tools for Azure Functions.
 The project is created in Visual Studio 2017 version 15.3 Preview.
-The sample can easy be modified for other type of objects.
+The Azure Functions use Azure Table Storage to Create, Read, Update and Delete orders.
 Azure Table Storage is a NoSQL key-value store for rapid development using massive semi-structured datasets

 ## Getting Started